 Klopp had a hair transplant, similar to Wayne Rooney, in 2012 and is very proud of how it turned out.

-The 6 foot 4 man is known to have a very passionate celebration.
+The 6 foot 4 rugged Manager is known to have a very passionate celebration.

 Jurgen Klopp Biography Facts – Enjoys doing things differently:

-As we do always, LifeBogger says “Thank you”… for taking your time to read Jurgen Klopp’s Biography.
+As we always do, LifeBogger says, “Thank you”… for taking your time to read Jurgen Klopp’s Biography.
 We care about accuracy and fairness in our continuous quest to deliver you the Life stories of Football Managers.